falconthm/mrashid.de/.github/ISSUE_TEMPLATE/repository-access-template.md

 ## What

-What repository would you like access to?
+What repository would you like access to (developer/IT/Solution)?

 ## Reason

-Why to you need access to the repository?
+Why do you need access to the repository (bug fix/change/upadte?

 ## Kind of access

-Do you require admin, write or only read access?
+Do you require (admin/write/read access)?

 ## Duration of access

-Should this access be granted for an unlimited time or short period.
+Should this access be granted for? (unlimited/short period)